The History of Tom Jones, a Foundling: Plot

 Tom's banishment seems to ensure that Sophia will be forced to marry Blifil, whom she finds odious, so she flees to avoid that fate.
-After Tom is expelled from Allworthy's estate he begins his adventures across Britain, eventually ending up in London.
-On the way, he meets a barber, Partridge, who was banished from town because he was thought to be Tom's father.
+Meanwhile, expelled from Allworthy's estate, Tom begins his adventures across Britain, eventually ending up in London.
+En route, he meets a barber, Partridge, who was banished from town because he was thought to be Tom's father.
 He becomes Tom's faithful companion in the hope of restoring his reputation.
 During their journey, they end up at an inn.
 While they are there, a lady and her maid arrive.
-An angry man arrives, and the chambermaid points him in the direction she thinks he needs to go.
+An angry man arrives, and the chambermaid points him in the direction that she thinks he needs to go.
 He bursts in on Tom and Mrs Waters, a woman whom Tom rescued, in bed together.
 The man, however, was looking for Mrs Fitzpatrick and leaves.
 Sophia and her maid arrive at the same inn, and Partridge unknowingly reveals the relationship between Tom and Mrs Waters.
 Sophia leaves with Mrs Fitzpatrick, who is her cousin, and heads for London.
 They arrive at the home of Lady Bellaston, followed by Tom and Partridge.
-Eventually, Tom tells Sophia that his true love is for her and no one else.
+Eventually, Tom says that his true love is for Sophia and no one else.
 Tom ends up getting into a duel with Mr Fitzpatrick, which leads to his imprisonment.

 Eventually, the secret of Tom's birth is revealed after a brief scare involving Mrs Waters.
-Mrs Waters is really Jenny Jones, Tom's supposed mother, and Tom fears that he has committed incest.
-This, however, is not the case, as Tom's mother is in fact Bridget Allworthy, who conceived him after an affair with a schoolmaster.
+Mrs Waters is really Jenny Jones, Tom's supposed mother, and Tom fears that he committed incest.
+This, however, is not the case, as Tom's mother had in fact been Bridget, who had conceived him with a man who died before he was born.
 Tom is thus Squire Allworthy's nephew.
 After finding out about the intrigues of Blifil, who is Tom's half-brother, Allworthy decides to bestow most of his inheritance on Tom.
 After Tom's true parentage is revealed, he and Sophia marry, as Squire Western no longer harbours any misgivings about Tom marrying his daughter.
 Sophia bears Tom a son and a daughter, and the couple live on happily with the blessings of Squire Western and Squire Allworthy.